-Interest income on loans is discontinued at the time the loan is 90 days delinquent unless the loan is well-secured and in process of collection.
-Past due status is based on the contractual terms of the loan.
-In all cases, loans are placed on nonaccrual or charged-off at an earlier date if collection of principal or interest is considered doubtful.
-Nonaccrual loans and loans past due 90 days still on accrual include both smaller balance homogeneous loans that are collectively evaluated for impairment and individually classified impaired loans.
+Interest income on mortgage and commercial loans is discontinued and placed on nonaccrual status at the time the loan is 90 days delinquent unless the loan is well secured and in process of collection.
+Mortgage loans are charged off at 180 days past ue, and commercial loans are charged off to the extent principal or interest is deemed uncollectible.
+Consumer loans continue to accrue interest until they are changed off no later than 120 days past due unless the loan is in the process of collection.
+Past-due status is based on the contractual terms of the loan.
+In all cases, loans are placed on nonaccrual or changed off at an earlier date if collection of principal or interest is considered doubtful.

 All interest accrued but not received for loans placed on nonaccrual is reversed against interest income.
 Interest received on such loans is accounted for on the cash-basis or cost-recovery method, until qualifying for return to accrual.
-Loans are returned to accrual status when all the principal and interest amounts contractually due are brought current and future payments are reasonably assured or when it otherwise becomes well secured and in the process of collection.
+Under the cost-recovery method, interest income is not recognized until the loan balances is reduced to zero.
+Under the cash-bases method, interest income is recorded when the payment is received in cash.
+Loans are returned to accrual status when all the principal and interest amounts contractually due are brought current and future payments are reasonably assured.